+Since then the main building contains a manufacture and upstairs is the home of Kristina and her husband Bjorner and a studio where Kristina is working to develop new color schemes, patterns and models.
+Vamlingbolaget's concept is local presence and a combination of craft and industry.
 The most characteristic material of the fabrics and garments is a silk knitted half cotton, half viscose.
 Cotton provides a soft and body-friendly inner side.
-The glossy viscose on the outside highlights the typical graphic patterns in black/white.
-Ever since the beginning, the black and white printed silk fabrics has been the foundation of Vamlingbolagets assortment.
+The glossy viscose on the outside highlights the typical graphic patterns.
+Ever since the beginning, the black and white printed cotton-viscose fabrics have been the foundation of Vamlingbolagets assortment.

-The environment here on the southern island of Gotland has provided us with generous conditions for the working atmosphere, the production and further development.
-The landscape of meadows and coastlines are a constant source of inspiration at work.
-We have over ten years had our own lambs which have given us experience of wool qualities for future products in plaid and wool.
-In 2003 we helped structure the work of Gotland spinners, which we hope will lead to many beautiful and comfortable wool products in the future.
+"The environment here on southern Gotland has provided us with generous conditions for the working atmosphere, the production and further development", says Kristina.
+She continues "the landscape of meadows and coastlines are a constant source of inspiration at work.
+For a period of more than ten years we had a flock of sheep, this gave us experience of wool qualities for future products in plaid and wool.
+In 2003 we helped structure the work of Gotland spinners, which we hope will lead to many beautiful and comfortable wool products in the future."